VL-ocean/lucky-paw/README.md

 - ### Contact page / Form

 ![Contact page](./README-images/contact_page.png)
  #### This is the place where the user can schedule the visit to the center.
+Mandatory fields are marked for the user's convenience.
  - The general information about the user is required such as name and phone number for contact in case of any changes.
 The phone number input does not allow to enter letters or more digits than neccessary.
  - The calendar and time parts are provided to eliminate the need to type that information manually.
 The calendar is set to only allow the user to choose dates from 24.06.2024 to 31.12.2024 and time from 9 am to 8 pm.
  - The event type is the reason for the visit and there is also a list of pets' names, so that the user can specify who is to be visited/adopted.